Stephen R. Porter

 I am interested in working with students who wish to earn their Ph.D. and then

 My main substantive area of interest (outside of research methods) is student success, from college access to labor market outcomes after college.
-I use quantitative methods in this area, so I am looking for students who are also interested in developing and using their quantitative skills to study college students.
+I use quantitative methods in this area, so I am looking for students who are also interested in developing and using their quantitative skills to study elementary, secondary and postsecondary students.

 Unlike most other higher education doctoral programs, our research methods sequence offers advanced training in areas such as quasi-experimental methods and survey research.
 These skills are increasingly in demand, both within academia and without.